vladak/ipv6gen/README.md

 ipv6gen is written in Perl.

-ipv6gen was used in the *IPv6 Address Planning* book by Tom Coffeen published by O'Reilly in 2014.
+ipv6gen is used in the following publications:
+  *IPv6 Address Planning* by Tom Coffeen, published by O'Reilly in 2014.
+  *IPv6 Fundamentals: A Straightforward Approach to Understanding IPv6, 2nd Edition* by Rick Graziani, published by Cisco Press in 2017.

 ipv6gen and other related scripts are GPL licensed.
 If you take some code out of ipv6gen and use it in your project, it would be nice if you mention that it comes from ipv6gen.